MetaFabInc/metafab-go/docs/ShopsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetExchangesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetShopsRequest struct via the builder pattern

 Name | Type | Description  | Notes